nickmat/file2cpp/readme.md

 | **.xml** | xml comments | `<!-- ... -->` |
 | **.tcl** | tcl line comments | `# ... \n` |

 The program has a rudimentary understanding of the file syntax to locate comments.
 It should not get confused with comment sequences in strings or character sequences.
 With care, these can be used for other file types - such as .c for Cascading Style Sheets (.css) or SQL files (.sql).
 Other file types can be added if needed in the future.

 Files are processed in the following order:

 1. Remove comments
+1. Pack spaces
-2. Right trim
+1. Right trim
-3. Compact blank lines
+1. Compact blank lines
-4. Left trim
+1. Left trim

 ####Example
-#####Template File: `test.f2c`
+Template File `test.f2c`
 ```
-/* A test of @{test.txt} and @(rc)L"test.txt" files */
+/* A test of @{test.txt} and @(rc.c)L"test.txt" files */

 unsigned char test_txt[] = @{test.txt};